datadryad/dryad-app/documentation/apis/submission.md

 # A successful response will be a 202 and you should receive a json response
 # with information about the submission.
 You may continue to do GET requests
 # on the dataset /api/v2/datasets/<encoded-doi> to see the status changes until
-# a successful ingest which will be 'submitted'.
+# a successful ingest which will be 'processing' or 'queued'.

 return_hash = JSON.parse(resp)
 ```